 After that, you must enter the passphrase every time you want to perform certain actions in Bitcoin Core.
 These include any calls that interact with the private keys, like sending BTC.

 However, encryption alone is not enough.
-You’ll also want to regularly back up your wallet.dat file to protect it from other threats, like hardware failure, malware attacks, and accidental file deletions.
+You’ll also want to regularly back up your wallet.dat file to protect it from threats such as hardware failure, malware attacks, and accidental deletions.
 These backups act as a safety net, allowing you to recover your Bitcoin even if disaster strikes.

 Generally, you want to use an external hard drive or USB flash drive to store your backups.
-Make sure to keep the device in a secure location separate from your computer.
-This ensures that you can still access this backup even if your computer malfunctions or is stolen.
+Keep the device in a secure location separate from your computer so you can access this backup even if your computer malfunctions or is stolen.

-Cloud storage may seem like an option, but the internet is far from the best place to store something as sensitive as your wallet’s keys.
-This is because storing anything online makes it vulnerable to hackers.
+Cloud storage may seem fine, but the internet is far from the best place to store something as sensitive as your wallet’s keys.
+Storing anything online makes it vulnerable to hackers.

-In this case, anyone who gets your cloud’s password can obtain the file with your private keys.
+In this case, anyone who gets your cloud account’s password can access the file containing your private keys.
 Such a file isn’t 100% safe, even if it’s encrypted.
-This is because the hacker might be able to brute force its passphrase and open it.
+A hacker might be able to brute-force the passphrase and open it.

 Common Wallet.dat Issues and Solutions